braymaekers/ngdw-etl/ETL_TO_DO.md

   * If the scheduled job would combine the core and service load: than we could leverage the checkpoint (V_LAST_CHECKPOINT_REACHED) to tell us the last successfully reached checkpoint
   * If core completed successfully, we skip core

 	???
-At this point: no need for diethard's restartability feature ???
-With the current logic, you could have seperate core and service loads, or combined into one ???
-Since when they are ran seperate, V_RESTART would also be set, same as for combined process
+At this point: no need for diethard's restartability feature
+	???
+With the current logic, you could have seperate core and service loads, or combined into one
+	???
+Since when they are ran seperate, V_RESTART would also be set, same as for combined proces

 ## Proper local environment setup
 * Linux VM per developerPentaho